goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

 -   Bind CN: `<name of your service user>@ad.company`
 -   Bind Password: The password you've given the user above
 -   Base DN: The base DN which you want authentik to sync
--   Property Mappings: Select all and click the right arrow
+-   Property Mappings: Shift-Select all

 The other settings might need to be adjusted based on the setup of your domain.